Bankruptcy Fraud — Rarely Caught and Rarely Prosecuted

 What Experts Say About Bankruptcy Fraud

-"The numbers don't surprise me terribly," the article quotes James W. Boyd, a Traverse City, Mich. attorney, currently president of the National Association of Bankruptcy Trustees.
+"The numbers don't surprise me terribly," the article quotes James W. Boyd, a Traverse City, Michigan attorney, currently president of the National Association of Bankruptcy Trustees.

 "I think the USTP system is very aggressive in its pursuit of these matters, and I think most trustees are quite aggressive when they see what they believe is an intentional fraud committed on the system by the debtor, they are referring them to USTP," he said.

 If you are hiding assets from trustees during your Chapter 7 bankruptcy proceedings, you have a one in one thousand shot in not being detected in the current system of trustees.
-I'm not sure how much press this has gotten or if the public cares.
-In seems that in these times of economic crisis, this should be taken care of.
+We are not sure how much press this has gotten or if the public cares.

 Statistical Data — Bankruptcy Fraud